evwalt/dotfiles/README.md

 ## Housekeeping

 Take the following steps with Z shell commands on a weekly or regular basis to keep global packages up-to-date.
-The following commands are aliases that can be found in `.aliases`.
+The following commands are [aliases](./.aliases).

 ### Step 1